Leadership is influence.

 Bill Bradley declared, “Leadership is unlocking people’s potential to become better.”
 You don’t do that “unlocking” by putting on your dictator hat, barking out orders, and expecting people to do whatever you say without complaint or hesitation.
 Just because you have the authority and might to compel someone to do something doesn’t mean you necessarily should.
 Sure, that approach might get your team to meet a deadline—but it can also build resentment, increase disengagement, and create conditions for your team to fail (or fall apart completely).
 Find out how to have better leadership through better people management below!

 I once had a boss who used this strong-arm approach.
 He bullied and berated people so much that most of his staff were miserable.
-I could not wait to get out of that place, and when I did move on to a different organization, I had a full arsenal of “what not to do” examples to keep in mind in my new leadership role!
+I could not wait to get out of that place, and when I did move on to a different organization, I had a full arsenal of “what not to do” examples to keep in mind in my new leadership role.

 That “unlocking” happens when someone is encouraged and supported to excel.
 As a leader, you can achieve this most effectively through influence.
 No matter how smart or skilled you are in a field, you can’t be a truly great leader unless you can positively influence your employees.
 The most brilliant engineer in the world can’t build a rocket ship that will reach the Moon unless they can influence a whole bunch of other people to make their best contributions to the project.